-The Associate of Arts in Teaching (AAT) degree is designed to transfer into a bachelor's degree at a four-year public university in the state of Texas.
-The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts in Teaching degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at NCTC.
-The following is a recommended sequence of courses for students intending on majoring in Kinesiology (7-12, Teacher Certification) at a Texas public university.
-Students placing at college preparatory levels will have additional courses to complete before taking eligible college-level courses in this sequence, and some courses may have prerequisites; please check the course descriptions in the NCTC catalog.
-The amount of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
+The following is a recommended sequence of courses for students intending on majoring in an Accounting/Business/ Economics field at a Texas public university.
+The Associate of Arts (AA) General Studies degree is designed to transfer into a bachelor's degree at a four-year public university in the state of Texas.
+The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at NCTC.

+Students placing at college preparatory levels will have additional courses to complete before taking eligible college-level courses in this sequence, and some courses may have pre-requisites; please check the course descriptions in the NCTC catalog.
+The number of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
 Depending on how many credit hours you have already attempted, all courses on this pathway may not be eligible for Financial Aid through NCTC.

+FIRST SEMESTER CREDIT HOURS

-FIRST SEMESTER ENGL 1301 Composition I CREDIT HOURS 3
+ENGL 1301 Composition I 3

 EDUC/PSYC 1300 Learning Frameworks 3

-HIST 1301 U.S. History I ( up to 1865 ) 3
+HIST 1301 U.S. History I (up to 1865) 3

-MATH Core MATH 1342-Elementary Statistics 3
+MATH Core MATH 1314-College Alg., MATH 1324-Bus.
+Analysis, or MATH 2412-Pre-Calc.
+3

-Elective BIOL 1322-Nutrition 3
+SOCIAL/BEHAV Core ECON 2301-Macroeconomics 3

 15

 SECOND SEMESTER

-2 nd ENGL Core ENGL 1302-Composition II or ENGL 2311-Technical Writing 3
+ENGL 1302 or 2311 Composition II or Technical Writing 3

-HIST 1302 U.S. History II (1865 to present) 3
+HIST 1302 or 2301 U.S. History II (1865 to present) or Texas History 3

-1st LAB SCIENCE Core BIOL 2401-Anatatomy and Physiology I 4
+1st LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

-SOCIAL/BEHAV Core PSYC 2314-Lifespan Growth and Dev.
-3
+GEOG 1401 or 1402, or HORT 1401 (options for non-Science majors)

+Elective MATH 1325-Business Calculus or MATH 2413-Calculus I 3

-Elective PHED 1301-Intro. to Physical Fitness/Sport 3
+Elective ECON 2302-Microeconomics 3

 16

 THIRD SEMESTER

 GOVT 2305 American National Government 3

-2 nd LAB SCIENCE Core BIOL 2402-Anatatomy and Physiology II 4
+2 nd LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

+GEOG 1401 or 1402, or HORT 1401 (options for non-Science majors)

-LANG/PHIL/CULTURE Core HUMA 1301-Intro. to Humanities or other Lang/Phil/Culture core 3
+LANG/PHIL/CULTURE Core PHIL 2306-Intro. to Ethics or other Lang/Phil/Culture core 3

+SPCH 1321 Business and Professional Speech or other Speech core 3

-Elective PHED 1338-Concepts of Fitness 3
+Elective ACCT 2301-Principles of Accounting I 3

-Elective EDUC 1301-Intro. to the Teaching Profession 3

 16

 FOURTH SEMESTER

 GOVT 2306 Texas Government 3

 ARTS Core ARTS 1301-Art Appreciation or other Creative Arts core 3

-SPCH 1315 or 1321 Public Speaking or Business and Professional Speech 3

-Elective EDUC 2301-Intro. to Special Populations 3
+Elective BCIS 1305-Business Computer Applications 3

-Elective PHED 1321-Theories of Coaching I 3
+Elective ACCT 2302-Principles of Accounting II 3

+Elective MATH 1342-Elementary Statistics 3

 15

 Total Credit Hours 62